orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 A migration script from File System to Azure Blob Storage is available courtesy of `Steve Hawes <https://github.com/jodogne/OrthancContributed/blob/master/Scripts/Migration/2020-09-08-TransferToAzure.sh>`__ .

+The **EnableLegacyUnknownFiles** configuration has been introduced to allow recent version of the plugins (from 1.3.3) continue working with data that was saved with Orthanc version around 1.9.3 and plugins version around 1.2.0 (e.g. osimis/orthanc:21.5.1 docker images).
+With these specific versions, some ``.unk`` files were generated instead of ``.dcm.head`` files.
+With this configuration option enabled, when reading files, the plugin will try both file extensions.
+If you have ``.unk`` files in your storage, you must enable this configuration.

 Sample setups
 -------------